timeteam/timeteam.github.io/_posts/Non_fiction/2016-10-30-a-bone-of-fact.md

 ***

 The glitzy binding and short chapters give the initial impression that this is an arty sort of memoir that is light on content (ideas, information, originality).
 Persisting, I quickly realised that initial impressions were wrong, as is nearly always the case.
 (Which is why they are initial, or one could say prior, as in prior = before gaining information.)
-Such Basyesian thinking comes naturally to **Walsh**, although it never gets labelled as such by him.
+Such Bayesian thinking comes naturally to **Walsh**, although it never gets labelled as such by him.
 The major force against persistence is physical discomfort: the very tight binding makes it especially difficult to hold the pages open long enough to read them.

 But by about one-third of the way into reading this, I had stronger hands and had started accumulating a list of pros and cons, with the cons limited in number and mostly trivial.
 A worthy read.